sha-md/EUROCONTROL_Flight_Delay_Forecasting/README.md

 ## Project Overview

-This project focuses on predicting **daily en-route flight delays** across European airspace using **EUROCONTROL ATFM operational datasets** from 2020–2024.
+This project focuses on predicting daily en-route flight delays across European airspace using EUROCONTROL ATFM datasets from 2020–2024.
-The analysis combines both **classical time series forecasting (SARIMA)** and **machine learning (XGBoost)** models to capture delay volatility, seasonal peaks, and operational variations across different ANSPs.

-Forecasting air traffic delays supports **strategic decision-making** in network operations, staffing, and congestion management — helping Europe’s aviation ecosystem move toward **data-driven efficiency**.
+Accurate forecasting helps air navigation service providers (ANSPs), airlines, and airports optimize resources, manage congestion, and improve network efficiency.

+First modeled the time series using SARIMA, but due to high volatility and irregular spikes in daily delays,switched to XGBoost with lag and rolling features.
+This significantly improved model accuracy, stability, and interpretability.

 ---